dorzhevsky/dynamicReducer/README.md

 * `createAttachedReducersReducer` option is a high order reducer which decides how to combine dynamically attached reducers with each other.
 It's passed the attached reducers as an object of key-reducer pairs.

-By default `createAttachedReducersReducer` HOC works the following way.
+By default `createAttachedReducersReducer` high order reducer works the following way.
 Imagine we have several dynamically attached reducers as key-reducer pairs.

 ```js